Penang National Park, George Town The Smallest National Park In Malaysia.

-The unspoiled Kerachut Beach is also a favorite habitat for green turtles, especially in April to August, and Olive Ridley from September to February.
-The turtle egg breeding center which was established on Kerachut Beach.
+The unspoiled Kerachut Beach is also favorite habitat for green turtles, especially in April to August, and Olive Ridley from September to February.
+The turtle egg breeding center was established on Kerachut Beach.
 In 1995 the turtle egg breeding now managed by the State Fisheries Department together with the Department of Wildlife and National Parks (Perhilitan) and the Ministry of Forestry.
 They also manage the maintenance of the park, which has very good conditions.

 Some of the best wood trees are also in Penang National Park, especially Shorea species, such as Meranti and Merawan Baru.
 And, this is the only area in Penang where a red Gelam tree with paper-like bark grows.

 Penang National Park also has amazing diversity.
 The park has 1,000 species of plants including five different species of Bintangor trees.
-Penang National Park is also the only place in Malaysia that has six different types of habitats, namely Meromiktik Lake Habitats (ie lakes that appear at certain times and have clear water layers), swamps, mangrove areas, mud, cluster of corals and beaches where turtles nest.
+Penang National Park is also the only place in Malaysia that has six different types of habitats, namely Meromiktik Lake Habitats (ie lakes that appear at certain times and have clear water layers), swamps, mangrove areas, mud, a cluster of corals and beaches where turtles nest.